mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 Make a note of the Identity Store ID in the response.
 You'll use it in the following command.

 Now, create a user in the Identity Store.
 Replace "d-abcd1234xmpl" with your actual Identity Store ID.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.
 Note: In a production environment, use valid email addresses from your organization's domain instead of example.com.

 ```bash